TomBursch/kitchenowl/README.md

 - [DockerHub](https://hub.docker.com/repository/docker/tombursch/kitchenowl)
 - Owl icon taken from [Freepik](https://www.flaticon.com/authors/freepik)
 - [Recipe scrapers](https://github.com/hhursev/recipe-scrapers) used for scraping recipes from the web
-- [Weblate](https://weblate.org/) is helping with continuous localization as part of their ongoing support for libre software projects.
+- [Weblate](https://weblate.org/) is helping with continuous localization as part of their ongoing support for open-source software projects.

 ### 🔨 Built With